 • Gifted money from friends or family members can be used to cover a down payment or closing costs on certain home loans.

-A 401(k) can be used to buy a house, either by taking out a 401(k) loan and repaying it with interest (but no penalties or income tax), or by making a 401(k) withdrawal (which is subject to income tax and a 10% withdrawal fee for people under the age of 59 ½).
+Generally speaking, a 401(k) can be used to buy a house, either by taking out a 401(k) loan and repaying it with interest, or by making a 401(k) withdrawal (which is subject to income tax and a 10% withdrawal fee for people under age 59½).

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.